Ismael-San/GreEnergy-Supply_Automate_Report/README.md

 ## Project Overview

-## **Project's goal here is to develop an automated report generation system for each client's site listed in the GreEnergy-Supply database, as well as future ones.
-GreEnergy-Supply has entrusted us with this mission to streamline the report generation process and facilitate the acquisition of "White certificate" in compliance with delivery conditions.
-This initiative aims to meet government targets (3100 TWhcumac 2022-2025) and hence reduce fossil energy consumption.**
+## **Project's goal here is to develop an automated report generation file for each client's site listed in the GreEnergy-Supply database, as well as future ones.
+GreEnergy-Supply has entrusted us with this mission to streamline the report generation process in order to facilitate the acquisition of "White certificate" in compliance with delivery conditions.
+This initiative aims to meet government targets, 3100 TWhcumac during the current period (the 5th 2022-2025) and hence reduce fossil energy consumption.**

 ## Project Background